 Pass Us the Baton…We’ll Run the Anchor Leg!

-Drop off your items in our recycle box at your convenience.
 If you have items that require payment, you can do that online with a donation.
+Scroll down to see our list of free items to recycle!

 How Does Relay Recycling Help?

 Like us, you may be paying attention to the world of recycling and see that it is not a well-functioning system and the items we send to be recycled are frequently thrown away in the end.
 So why bother trying to recycle more?
 Many companies partner with recycling companies like Terracycle, but only pay for the recycling when people actually box up their product packaging and send it off.
-Then they can set the amount they’re willing to pay and still say their packaging is recyclable, even if only two people choose to do it.
+The company can set the amount they’re willing to pay Terracycle (cutting off recycling after that point) and still advertise their packaging is recyclable.
+It is very possible that companies set up an account with Terracycle sufficient to offset a measure of recycling and then never think further about improving their packaging from the beginning.
 The onus shouldn’t be on the consumer to expand viable recycling, but change is often driven by the consumer.
 Help us send the message that we want companies to recycle their packaging, and make better packaging, less packaging.
-The more we send their stuff in to be recycled, the greater is the pressure to create less wasteful packaging.
+The more we send their stuff in to be recycled, the more they know we want them to create less wasteful packaging.

 We’ve done an audit of all of our vendors and the real-time success of our recycling efforts in the complicated, and not always honest, world of recycling.
 After a thorough review, we have decided to partner almost exclusively with Terracycle, based in New Jersey, which does in-house recycling and has more1 transparent processes and programs for recycling.
 They in turn partner with many name-brands to offer members free recycling.
 Check out our free recycling options!